spxp/spxp-specs/SPXP-Spec.md

 ```

 ### 14.7 Connect endpoint
-The encrypted [connect message](#145-connect-message) is is sent to the “connect endpoint“ with a HTTP POST request,
+The encrypted [connect message](#145-connect-message) is is sent to the "connect endpoint" with a HTTP POST request,
 optionally combined with a connect token.
 The requesting client sends a JSON object with the following members as HTTP
 body: